 In a study of Phytotherapy Research, volunteers received ginkgo biloba.
-They had instant increases in blood flow with a 12% increase in nitric oxide.
+They had instant increases in blood flow with an increase in nitric oxide.
 Nitric oxide is essential to heart health, enabling dilating blood vessels.

 Another random study stated that healthy elder adults underwent increased blood flow and blood vessel dilation with ginkgo biloba, meaning it may help reduce the risk of growing heart disease in elderly people.

 Reduces Risks of Atherosclerosis